hc-tys/grace/README.md

 # Grace

-This project provides a framework for deserialization and serialization source.
+This project provides a framework for deserialization and serialization.
 You can use its convenient flat APIs to serialize POJO or deserialize source to POJO.
 These sources can be from http request.

 ## Get it